 The SNRA also supports the integration of other risk assessment efforts, including the THIRA processes occurring at multiple jurisdictional levels.
-THIRAs from 2012 through 2014 were reviewed to identify the threats and hazards of greatest concern to urban areas, states, territories, and tribes across the Nation.
-The 2014 THIRA analysis highlighted five threats and hazards frequently selected by a wide range of urban areas, states, tribal nations, and territories: Flood, Utility Interruption, Hazmat Release-Chemical, Cyber Attack, and Explosive Devices (see Figure 1).
+THIRAs from 2012 through 2014 were reviewed to identify the threats and hazards of greatest concern to urban areas, states, tribal nations, and territories across the Nation.
+The 2014 THIRA analysis highlighted five threats and hazards frequently selected by a wide range of urban areas, states, tribal nations, and territories: flood, utility interruption, hazmat release-chemical, cyber-attack, and explosive devices (see Figure 1).
 Flood, the most frequently identified hazard, was included by 64 percent of all contributing jurisdictions as a hazard of greatest concern.